arib0903/UNICC-Project/README.md

 ## Overview
-AI-Studio leverages machine learning to detect misinformation on social media about climate change and renewable resources.
+AI-Studio project developed in a association with Cornell Tech and the Break Through Tech AI program.
+A collaboration with a team of five leveraging machine learning to detect misinformation on twitter about climate change and renewable resources.

 ## Objective
 Develop a model to identify misinformation, aiding stakeholders in promoting accurate information.